TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 Mock has many other ways you can configure it and control its behaviour.
-For example the *spec* argument configures the mock to take its specification from another object.
+For example the *spec* argument configures the mock to take its specification kutoka another object.
 Attempting to access attributes or methods on the mock that don't exist on the spec will fail with an :exc:`AttributeError`.

 The :func:`patch` decorator / context manager makes it easy to mock classes or objects in a module under test.
 The object you specify will be replaced with a mock (or other object) during the test and restored when the test ends::

-    >>> from unittest.mock import patch
+    >>> kutoka unittest.mock agiza patch
     >>> @patch('module.ClassName2')
     ... @patch('module.ClassName1')
     ... def test(MockClass1, MockClass2):